 Exhibition installation view (click on the works to enlarge)

-MICHAEL WOLF ARTIST PAGE
+HAN LEI ARTIST PAGE

 文章下载 / 评论

 >> Press Release

 >> Han Lei Interview with CityZine Nov.
 12 2014

 M97 Gallery is pleased to present “Spiral”, an exhibition of 3D lenticular color photographs by Han Lei.
 This is Han Lei’s third solo exhibition at M97 and the first time this new body of work is exhibited.